games647/LagMonitor/README.md

 /graph [heap/cpu/thread/classes] - Gives you visual graph about your server (currently only the heap usage) /native - Gives you some native os information
-/vm - Outputs vm specific information like garbage collector, class loading or vm specification /paper - Outputs paper spigot timings
+/vm - Outputs vm specific information like garbage collector, class loading or vm specification /tasks - Information about running and pending tasks /paper - Outputs paper spigot timings
 ```